Case Study: Fortress Obetz, Fast Construction for a Container Stadium

 Key challenges: A need for fast construction

 The Village of Obetz had a bold vision for their structure, but they also had a deadline.
 Obetz planned to host a lacrosse game in a playing field adjacent to the structure in less than a year.
-Fortress Obetz called for fast construction that could only be achieved through modular building.
+Fortress Obetz called for fast construction that could only be achieved through modular construction.

 The Solution: Off-site construction for the largest container-based structure to date